LibreOffice/dictionaries/dictionaries/de_CH/README_extension_owner.txt

 Spell checking:
 ===============
 de-CH_frami
-Version: 2010-12-04
+Version: 2011-05-05
 Author:  Franz Michael Baumann <frami.baumann@web.de>
 License: GNU GPL Version 2 or GPL Version 3 or OASIS 0.1

-The "frami"-dictionary contains the complete word list of Björn Jacke's "igerman98" (Version: 2010-07-27) and numerous supplements by Franz Michael Baumann according to the reform of 2006-08-01.
+The "frami"-dictionary contains the complete word list of Björn Jacke's "igerman98" (Version: 2011-03-21) and numerous supplements by Franz Michael Baumann according to the reform of 2006-08-01.

 Hyphenation:
 ============
 Authors: Marco Huggenberger <marco@by-night.ch> / Daniel Naber <naber at danielnaber de>
-Version: 2010-01-13 (bug in hyphenation modul and license problems in Readme file fixed)
+Version: 2011-05-05 (author and license information in source file added)
 License: GNU LGPL

 Thesaurus:
 ==========
 OpenThesaurus - Deutscher Thesaurus - Synonyme und Assoziationen
-Version: 2010-12-04 CH
+Version: 2011-05-04 CH
 License: GNU LGPL
 http://www.openthesaurus.de

 Please note:
 Even though having built and published the dictionary extension, the extension owner has no responsibility for maintaining related dictionaries.
 For contacting the author of dictionaries, please read his related README files.
 Updated extension is intended to be published, as soon related dictionaries will have been actualized.

 For contacting the extension owner write to: